bihealth/sodar-server/docs_manual/source/ui_project_update.rst

 Description
     Set an optional longer description of the project.
 ReadMe
-    Set an optional ReadMe document with for the project.
-MarkDown notation can be used.
+    Set an optional readme document for the project.
+Markdown notation can be used.
+Note that project guests and viewers can see the readme:s of projects and their parent categories.
+Providing confidential information here should be done with care.
-Public guest access
+Public access
-    Enable public guest access to the project for anyone using SODAR.
-This should be used with caution and is generally intended for demonstration projects.
-If your SODAR server allows anonymous users, this will grant guest access to anyone browsing the site.
+    Enable public access to the project for anyone using SODAR.
+Either grants full read-only access as project guest, or a partial read-only access as project viewer.
+This feature should be used with caution and is generally intended for demonstration projects.
+If your SODAR server allows anonymous users, this will grant specified access to anyone browsing the site even if they have not logged in.
 Enable project on {target remote site}
     Enable access to project for project members on the selected target site.
     Target sites for which project owner/delegation modifying is enabled by an